Al Perez: Global Wrestling Federation (1991)

 Perez reached the finals of a tournament to crown the first GWF North American Heavyweight Champion before losing to The Patriot at the promotion's debut show on 10 August 1991 in Dallas, Texas.
 However, because Perez's feet were under the ropes when he was pinned, the Patriot, as a matter of conscience (kayfabe) refused the victory and vacated the title, defeating Perez cleanly in a rematch on 23 August 1991.
 Perez was (kayfabe) so impressed with his opponent's integrity and sportsmanship that he changed his ways and became a babyface once again.

 All Japan Wrestling (1991, 1993, 1994)

-Perez traveled to All Japan Wrestling and teamed with Dory Funk Jr against Dan Kroffat & Doug Furnas on December 6, 1991.
+Perez traveled to All Japan Wrestling and teamed with Dory Funk Jr. against Dan Kroffat and Doug Furnas on December 6, 1991.
 He would wrestle in tag-team matches for All Japan again in 1993 and 1994.

 Late career (1991–2002)

 During the 1990s, Perez competed in several independent promotions around the United States, including a return to Liberty All-Star Wrestling (LAW) in 2001, where he beat Jimmy Jannetty for the LAW Heavyweight title before retiring from the business in 2002.